Kong/docs.konghq.com/docs/templates/how-to-template.md

 ---
-title: <phrase with a verb>
+title: <phrase with a verb> # e.g. Enable Kong Manager
 content_type: how-to

 # Optional values.
 Uncomment any that apply to your document.

-# no_version: true # Disables the version selector dropdown.
-Set this on pages that belong to doc sets without versions like /konnect/.
 # alpha: true # Labels the page as alpha; adds a banner to the top of the page.
 # beta: true # Labels the page as beta; adds a banner to the top of the page.
 ---